grafana/metrictank/docs/cloud/_index.md

 header: false
 ---

-# Hosted Metrics - Graphite
+# Metrics - Graphite

-Grafana Labs' Hosted metrics Graphite service offers a graphite-compatible monitoring backend as a service.
+Grafana Labs' metrics Graphite service offers a graphite-compatible monitoring backend as a service.
 It acts and behaves as a regular graphite datasource within Grafana (or other tools), but behind the scenes, it is a sophisticated platform run by a team of dedicated engineers.

 * [data ingestion]({{< relref "data-ingestion" >}})